Obstacle-aware navigation of smart microswimmers in a turbulent flow

-In particular, we generalize the $\mathcal{Q}-$learning methods of Refs.~\cite{Alageshan_2020,gupta2024flockingaidpathplanning} for non-interacting microswimmers as follows: we employ slave microswimmers to implement an adversarial $\mathcal{Q}-$learning to optimize their path planning.
+In particular, we generalize the $\mathcal{Q}-$learning methods of \cite{Alageshan_2020,gupta2024flockingaidpathplanning} for non-interacting microswimmers as follows: we employ slave microswimmers to implement an adversarial $\mathcal{Q}-$learning to optimize their path planning.
 Such microswimmers aim to move optimally, from an initial position to a target, \textit{while swimming around obstacles in the flow}.
-We begin by considering one circular obstacle in a forced 2D Navier-Stokes fluid; the forcing is chosen to induce turbulence in which the energy spectrum displays a forward cascade~\cite{boffetta2012two,Pandit_2017}; we use the volume-penalization method [see, e.g., Ref.~\cite{schneider2005numerical}] to introduce this obstacle within our doubly periodic simulation domain.
+We begin by considering one circular obstacle in a forced 2D Navier-Stokes fluid; the forcing is chosen to induce turbulence in which the energy spectrum displays a forward cascade~\cite{boffetta2012two,Pandit_2017}; we use the volume-penalization method [see, e.g., \cite{schneider2005numerical}] to introduce this obstacle within our doubly periodic simulation domain.
 We augment our adversarial $\mathcal{Q}-$learning by suppressing the tendency of microswimmers to get trapped in stagnation points in the vicinity of the obstacle.
 Finally, we demonstrate that smart swimmers that adopt our obstacle-aware adversarial $\mathcal{Q}-$learning strategy outperform both na\"ive swimmers ($NS$) and surfers ($SuS$); the latter optimize path planning by using velocity-gradient information.
 Our results, which are the first of their kind for turbulent flows with an obstacle, show that, over time, the cumulative number $N^{SS}$ of smart microswimmers reaching the target increases significantly, after adversarial $\mathcal{Q}-$learning, relative to their na\"ive or surfer counterparts.

 Some groups have examined the microswimmers and their path planning via actor-critic reinforcement learning in two-dimensional (2D) turbulent flows~\cite{mecanna2025critical, koh2025physics,biferale2019zermelo}.
-For the gravitaxis of microswimmers, it has been shown that surfers~\cite{monthiller2022surfing}, which follow velocity gradients in the flow, can outper- form microswimmers that use the path-planning strategy from Refs.
-1 and 10.
+For the gravitaxis of microswimmers, it has been shown that surfers~\cite{monthiller2022surfing}, which follow velocity gradients in the flow, can outperform microswimmers that use the path-planning strategy from \cite{Alageshan_2020, gupta2024flockingaidpathplanning}.
 To the best of our knowledge, such studies have not been carried out with obstacles.

 The remaining part of this paper is organised as follows.
 Section~\ref{sec:level1} presents our model and discusses the methods we use to study it.
 Section~\ref{sec:result} is devoted to a detailed analysis of our results.
 Section~\ref{sec:summary} concludes the paper by summarizing our key findings and their physical implications.